Want to experience the City of Light differently?

 DAY 5 Thursday March 12th 2015

-Afternoon: free time
+Lunch and Afternoon: free time

 Evening: group dinner.
 A wine-tasting dinner at Ô Chateau.
 Enjoy a gourmet three-course meal, paired with four French wines, one champagne and a digestif.
 Your sommelier will help you expand and refine your wine knowledge, teaching you how to taste wine properly, navigate a wine list, and how to choose wine at a restaurant.
 He will expertly guide you through the main wine regions of France, explain how to read a French label, and how to pair wine with food.
 An informative, fun and delicious evening you won’t want to miss.